 The fabric for this project was kindly supplied by Abakhan

-Sewing patterns for men are quite hard to come by, so this masculine boxy style wash bag is the ideal make for the man in your life!
+Free sewing patterns for men are quite hard to come by, so this masculine boxy style wipe clean wash bag is the ideal make for the man in your life!
 The classic box design is surprisingly easy to create and features the addition of a neat handle perfect for hanging or carrying.
-The use of Vlieseline Lamifix Matt applied to the inner fabric give this a wipe clean finish - plus the extra roomy design means that it is large enough to stow all a man’s necessities!
+The use of Vlieseline Lamifix Matt applied to the inner fabric give this a wipe clean finish – plus the extra roomy design means that it is large enough to stow all a man’s necessities!

 You will need…

 Print cotton in two contrasting designs for exterior and interior bag.
 I used 2 fabrics from the Liberty Lifestyle range kindly supplied by Abakhan